JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl_version_2.md

 ## `Cell`

 Every component in the UI DSL builder is wrapped into [`Cell`](%gh-ic%/platform/platform-impl/src/com/intellij/ui/dsl/builder/Cell.kt) class.
-Standard components should not be created directly but with factory methods from [`Row`](%gh-ic%/platform/platform-impl/src/com/intellij/ui/dsl/builder/Row.kt) class like `checkBox()`, `button()` and others because of additional functionality, e.g. `textField()` is configured with columns width, radio buttons are placed into radio buttons groups.
+Standard components should not be created directly but with factory methods from [`Row`](%gh-ic%/platform/platform-impl/src/com/intellij/ui/dsl/builder/Row.kt) class like `checkBox()`, `button()` and others because of additional functionality, e.g., `textField()` is configured with the column's width, radio buttons are placed into radio buttons groups.

 ### `Cell.component`